bigfatmeagaooff/Revline/docs/privacy-policy.md

 - Delete your account (which removes server-side data).

 ### Right to Object (EU/GDPR)
 If you are in the EU, you have the right to object to certain processing.
-Contact [CONTACT EMAIL] to discuss.
+Contact revline.au@gmail.com to discuss.

 ---

 ## Children's Privacy

 Revline is **not directed at children under 13**.
 We do not knowingly collect personal information from children under 13.
 If we become aware that a child under 13 has created an account or provided data, we will delete that account and data promptly.
-If you are a parent or guardian concerned about a child's account, please contact [CONTACT EMAIL].
+If you are a parent or guardian concerned about a child's account, please contact revline.au@gmail.com.

 ---